sid-indonesia/OpenSRP-2.0-FHIR-Server-Docs/projects/OpenSRP-2/namespaces/team-based-care-dev/README.md

 # Steps

+1. Replace all text value `trainee101` within all files (use [Global Search](https://code.visualstudio.com/docs/editor/codebasics#_search-across-files)) with your assigned trainee account number (e.g. `trainee03`).
-1. In Google Cloud SQL, create instance of type "PostgreSQL 15" with the name "postgresql-dev" via console with configurations as instructed in the tutorial video.
+2. In Google Cloud SQL, create instance of type "PostgreSQL 15" with the name "postgresql-dev" via console with configurations as instructed in the tutorial video.

    1. Choose Cloud SQL Edition "Enterprise".
    2. Choose Edition preset "Sandbox".